mmu-webdesign/Level4-web-term-1/HTML/head.md

 # What is the HTML head?

-Let's revisit the simple HTML document we covered in the previous article:
+Let's revisit the simple HTML document we covered in the Anatomy of an HTML document:

 ```
 <!DOCTYPE html>